ngeiswei/rename-xfce-workspace/README.md

 Requirements
 ------------

-You need the following 2 tools installed
+You need the following installed

 1. wmctrl (tested with 1.07)